 Example #4 The Ballad of Reading Gaol by Oscar Wilde

 This long poem is Wilde’s best-known piece of verse.
-He was inspired to write it during his two years that he spent imprisoned at Reading Gaol on the charge of gross indecency.
-The moving and disturbing poem tells the story of a real man who “killed the thing he loved,” his wife and has to hang for it.
+He was inspired to write it during the two years that he spent imprisoned at Reading Gaol on the charge of gross indecency.
+The moving and disturbing poem tells the story of a real man who “killed the thing he loved,” his wife, and has to hang for it.
 Here is the famous refrain:

 And all men kill the thing they love,

 By all let this be heard

 Some with a flattering word,

 Rather than strictly following the four-line variant of the ballad or hymn stanza, Wilde uses six lines per stanza, known as sestets.
 He uses perfect rhymes throughout the poem, creating a sing-song-life melody that emphasizes the very difficult subject matter.

 Read more poetry by Oscar Wilde.